 For as the heavens are high above the earth,

 so great is his steadfast love toward those who fear him;

-So the Lord pities those who fear him.
+so the Lord has compassion for those who fear him,

 Let us pray.

 We praise and thank you, O Lord, that you have fed us at your Table.
 Grateful for your gifts and mindful of the communion of your saints, we offer to you our prayers for all people.

 God of compassion, we remember before you the poor and the afflicted, the sick and the dying, prisoners and all who are lonely, the victims of war, injustice, and inhumanity, and all others who suffer from whatever their sufferings may be called.

 O Lord of Providence, who holds the destiny of the nations in your hand, we pray for our country.
 Inspire the hearts and minds of our leaders that they, together with all our nation, may first seek your kingdom and righteousness so that order, liberty, and peace may dwell with your people.

 O God the Creator, we pray for all nations and peoples.
 Take away the mistrust and lack of understanding that divide your creatures; increase in us the recognition that we are all your children.